Chlamydia Test Clinic

 Why does screening for chlamydia matter?

-Chlamydia and its effects
+Chlamydia Symptoms and Effects

 Chlamydia trachomatis is the bacteria responsible for one of the most frequently diagnosed sexually transmitted diseases.
 In fact, chlamydia is the number one bacterial infection amongst all STIs.
 Although very common, infections caused by chlamydia are to be taken seriously as they are highly contagious and pose very real medical risks when left untreated.